Quinton Dunbar: Seattle Seahawks

 On March 24, 2020, Dunbar was traded to the Seattle Seahawks for a fifth-round pick in the 2020 NFL draft.
 He was placed on the commissioner's exempt list on July 27, 2020, following his May 2020 arrest.
 He was removed from the commissioner's exempt list on August 9, after the charges against him were dropped.

 In Week 2 against the New England Patriots on Sunday Night Football, Dunbar recorded his first interception as a Seahawk off a pass thrown by Cam Newton during the 35–30 win.
 He was placed on injured reserve on November 19, 2020, with a knee injury.
 He was designated to return from injured reserve on December 9 and began practicing with the team again, but underwent knee surgery on December 29 and did not return for the remainder of the season.

 Detroit Lions

-Dunbar signed with the Detroit Lions on April 6, 2021, but was released prior to playing any games on August 12, 2021.
+Dunbar signed with the Detroit Lions on April 6, 2021, but was released prior to playing any games on August 12.

 Arizona Cardinals

-On September 29, 2021, Dunbar signed with the Arizona Cardinals practice squad.
-He was released on October 5.
+On September 29, 2021, Dunbar signed with the Arizona Cardinals' practice squad.
+He was released by the Cardinals on October 5.

 Green Bay Packers

-Dunbar signed with the Green Bay Packers practice squad on October 13, 2021.
-He was released on October 19.
+Dunbar signed with the Green Bay Packers' practice squad on October 13, 2021.
+He was released by the Packers on October 19.